spxbhuhb/adaptive/.github/CONTRIBUTING.md

 ### Best practices

 1. I typically work in the sandbox module with a minimal implementation.
-2. When the sandbox version works I move it to the cookbook.
+2. When the sandbox version works, I move it to [doc-example](def://).
-3. When the cookbook version works I add the change to wherever I want it.

 ### Debugging and tracing